Comparing Scientific Industries (SCND) & The Competition

 |2.49

-Scientific Industries currently has a consensus target price of $8.00, suggesting a potential downside of 20.00%.
-As a group, “Analytical instruments” companies have a potential downside of 18.24%.
-Given Scientific Industries’ rivals stronger consensus rating and higher possible upside, analysts clearly believe Scientific Industries has less favorable growth aspects than its rivals.
+Scientific Industries currently has a consensus target price of $8.00, indicating a potential downside of 15.79%.
+As a group, “Analytical instruments” companies have a potential downside of 17.41%.
+Given Scientific Industries’ higher possible upside, equities research analysts plainly believe Scientific Industries is more favorable than its peers.

-61.8% of shares of all “Analytical instruments” companies are owned by institutional investors.
-31.9% of Scientific Industries shares are owned by insiders.
-Comparatively, 13.0% of shares of all “Analytical instruments” companies are owned by insiders.
-Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a stock will outperform the market over the long term.

-Scientific Industries has a beta of -0.01, meaning that its stock price is 101% less volatile than the S&P 500.
-Comparatively, Scientific Industries’ rivals have a beta of 1.08, meaning that their average stock price is 8% more volatile than the S&P 500.

-This table compares Scientific Industries and its rivals revenue, earnings per share and valuation.
+This table compares Scientific Industries and its peers revenue, earnings per share (EPS) and valuation.

 |Gross Revenue